-5. If you hate looking at the side of a toilet that looks like its intestines are showing, get a skirted bowl.
+5. If you hate looking at the side of a toilet that looks like its colon is showing, get a skirted bowl.
 The "guts" of the toilet are concealed, so the toilet has nice smooth sides that are nicer to look at and easier to clean.

-The American Standard Studio that I went with has a MaP rating of over 1000.
+The bowl that I went with has a MaP rating of over 1000 (the Cadet).
 I had NO idea there was such a big difference in toilets and how well they flush.
 Like I said, I just figured low flow toilets didn't work well.
 As it turns out, only certain low flow toilets don't work well.